 This way media coverage is an excellent conversation starter with potential new customers and a way to get your ‘foot in the door’ of the minds of your prospects.

 According to a Nielsen study, PR is 90% more effective than advertising in influencing consumers.
 That’s partly because a favourable mention of your brand, which has been earned and not paid for, holds much more weight than an ad – you making claims about yourself.
+This is why PR professionals refer to it as ‘Earned Media’ – part of the PESO Model of channels.

 The other, more important, way of boosting your reputation and building the trust necessary to get new sales is through positive actions which build your reputation with your key audiences.
 These can range from community support initiatives to announcing your brand’s support for a campaign which is close to the hearts of your key audiences.